 "'O Queen, who art the beauty of Carmel and the mediatrix of all graces, pray for us' (prayer from The Raccolta may be said on your Rosary Beads)."

 (2) Among other reasons, the Bible was written to inform us about salvation (2 Tim.
 3:15).
-Since it clearly does not mention salvation through the wearing of a brown scapular (or anything else) we should not think the message about the brown scapular can deliver us from eternal fire!
-Since this Catholic message originated from a vision in 1251, we should also immediately be skeptical about it, for now there would be a way of escaping eternal fire that did not exist before July 16, 1251.
+Since it clearly does not mention salvation through the wearing of a brown scapular (or anything else) we should not think the Catholic message about the brown scapular can deliver us from eternal fire!
+Since this Catholic message originated from a vision in 1251, we should also immediately be skeptical about it, for now there would be a way of escaping eternal fire that did not exist before July 16, 1251!
+That is not possible!

 Further, since Mormons, Seventh Day Adventists and other similar religious groups also claim authoritative visions which likewise contradict the Bible, we can only conclude that it is impossible for God to be the source of all these visions, since they all contradict each other and even more importantly, the Holy Bible!
 Logically, there must be another source of visions, since God wouldn't (even couldn't) give out all these conflicting messages!
 The Bible confirms this and reveals who the source is that tries to deceive us through visions.
 Paul wrote: